Nikos Pappas (basketball): Greek junior national team

 As a member of the junior national basketball teams of Greece, Pappas won the silver medal at the 2007 FIBA Europe Under-18 Championship.
-He was named the MVP of the 2008 Albert Schweitzer Tournament, where he also helped lead Greece to defeat Team USA Under-18 during the tournament, by scoring 27 points in the game against the USA.
+He was named the MVP of the 2008 Albert Schweitzer Tournament, where he also helped Greece to defeat Team USA Under-18, in a game where he scored 27 points.
 He also won the gold medal at the 2008 FIBA Europe Under-18 Championship, where he was also voted to the All-Tournament Team.

-Pappas also played at the 2009 Nike Hoop Summit, where he helped the World Select Team to defeat Team USA 97–89.
+Pappas also played at the 2009 Nike Hoop Summit, where he helped the World Select Team defeat Team USA 97–89.
 He also won the silver medal at the 2009 FIBA Under-19 World Cup with Greece's junior national team, where he was also voted to the All-Tournament Team.
 Pappas also won the gold medal at the 2009 FIBA Europe Under-20 Championship and the silver medal at the 2010 FIBA Europe Under-20 Championship, where he was named to the All-Tournament Team after leading the tournament in scoring.

 Greek senior national team

 Pappas first trained with the senior men's Greek national basketball team in 2010.
 In the summer of 2016, it was reported that Pappas was interested in playing with the senior Cypriot national basketball team, due to his mother's Greek Cypriot origins.
-However, in 2017, he was re-called to Greece's senior national team.
+However, in 2017, he was recalled to Greece's senior national team.

 On 19 August 2017, he scored 22 points (career high with the senior Greek NT) in a friendly game against Great Britain, in London.
 He then played with Greece at the EuroBasket 2017.

 Wheelchair basketball career

-Since 2020, Pappas announced that he was to become member of Panathinaikos' wheelchair basketball team.
+In 2020, Pappas announced that he was to become member of Panathinaikos' wheelchair basketball team.
 This became official in February 2023, with Pappas becoming a player simultaneously active in both a basketball and wheelchair basketball team.
 He made his debut on 8 April 2023 in a game against PASKA, during which he scored 5 points.